Skip to main content

 How to Choose the Right Box Truck Size

 The right size depends on your primary business model, the freight you plan to haul, and your budget.
+If you are still planning the operation, our guides on how to start a box truck business and how to find box truck loads pair well with this one.
 Here is a decision framework:

 Last-mile delivery & Amazon Relay — Get a 26ft truck.
 Most Amazon Relay routes and LTL delivery contracts require a 24ft or 26ft minimum.
 Going smaller limits your contract options significantly.